drivr-old/dd-common/README.md

 ### Customize templates

-As mentioned directives from this repository have all the markup externalized in templates.
+As mentioned components from this repository have all the markup externalized in templates.
 You might want to customize default templates to match your desired look & feel, add new functionality etc.

 The easiest way to override an individual template is to use the `<script>` directive: